nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

         advertisements.

-    .. important:: If the name and/or TX power level of the emulated BLE device is also to be broadcast, then the 'name' and/or `show_pa_level` attribute(s) should be set prior to calling `advertise()`.
+    .. important:: If the name and/or TX power level of the emulated BLE device is also to be broadcast, then the `name` and/or `show_pa_level` attribute(s) should be set prior to calling `advertise()`.